MUSC 103 Music Appreciation

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Weekly Listening Exercises help students to develop active listening skills on a higher level.
-Students will listen to musical excerpts and answer questions based on content for each module's materials.
-Homework Listening Exercises are accessed via MindTap links included within each weekly Module for the duration of the course.
+Weekly listening exercises help the student to develop active listening skills on a higher level.
+The student will listen to embedded musical excerpts and answer questions based on the content of each module’s materials.
+Homework: Listening Assignments are accessed via MindTap links included within each Module: Week for the duration of the course.
+These assignments have up to ten attempts and include a “Check My Work” feature that may be used to assist in knowledge acquisition.

 Listening Journal Assignments (2)